 Choosing the Right Guitar

-So, you’ve been thinking about learning a new musical instrument and you have chosen the guitar.
-Maybe you saw one at a friend’s house last month and it sparked your curiosity.
-Or, you came across someone playing a cover of your favourite song on Youtube and thought “well, I could probably do that.”
+So, you’ve been thinking about learning a new musical instrument and selected the guitar.
+Maybe you saw one at a friend’s house last month, which sparked your curiosity.
+Or, you came across someone playing a cover of your favourite song on YouTube and thought, “Well, I could probably do that.”

-You’ve decided it’s finally time to take the plunge and learn the guitar.
-But there’s just one problem… which guitar is right for you?
-It can be overwhelming to know what is the best guitar, but don’t worry- here at Long and McQuade we’ve got you covered!
+You’ve finally decided to take the plunge and learn the guitar.
+But there’s just one problem: which guitar is right for you?
+Figuring out “what is the best guitar?” can be overwhelming, but don’t worry- here at Long and McQuade, we’ve got you covered!

-Here’s everything you need to know about finding the right guitar for you, whether that be an acoustic, classical or electric.
+Here’s everything you need to know about finding the right guitar for you, whether acoustic, classical or electric.

 Types of Guitar Options

-The three main types of guitars that are best for learning are the acoustic (steel string), classical (nylon string) and electric.
-Bass guitars are another option, but they are a whole separate category of beasts to learn.
+The three main types of guitars that are best for learning are acoustic (steel string), classical (nylon string), and electric.
+Bass guitars are another option, but they are a separate category of beasts to learn.

-Choosing the best guitar for you depends on… well… you!
-Asking yourself what is your goal with playing guitar will determine which guitar you should choose.
+Choosing the best guitar for you depends on you!
+Ask yourself what is your goal with playing guitar, which will determine which guitar you should choose.

-The more you know about what you are looking to learn and how you learn the easier it is to choose the right guitar.
-We’re going to go through the main questions you need to ask yourself and, by the end of this article, we are confident you’ll understand the right type of guitar for you.
+The more you know about what you want to learn, the easier it is to choose the right guitar.
+We’re going to go through the main questions you need to ask yourself, and by the end of this article, we are confident you’ll understand the right type of guitar for you.

 Acoustic (Steel String) Guitar

-Steel string acoustic guitars are the most common type of guitar beginners purchase.
-They are the basic starting place for most guitarists.
-They have traditional hollow bodies and narrow necks, stung with steel strings and usually made of wood.
-Acoustic guitars do not require any amplification or power and have the benefit of easily being played anywhere.
+Steel-string acoustic guitars are the most common type of guitar beginners purchase.
+They are the primary starting place for most guitarists.
+Acoustic guitars have traditional hollow bodies and narrow necks, stung with steel strings and usually made of wood.
+They do not require amplification or power and can easily be played anywhere.

-They are one of the most popular instruments to learn music on.
+They are one of the most popular instruments on which to learn music.
 They also are a great gateway into other types of guitars because they help you build a solid foundation of music theory knowledge (learning chords to play songs) and rhythm (learning how to strum along to your favourite tunes) that will only advantage you as you learn other instruments.

-The acoustic guitar can be heard front and center in the genres of folk, country and bluegrass.
-You can also hear it colouring the tunes of rock, pop and blues music as well.
-Famously we’ve seen many musicians play acoustic guitars such as Joni Mitchell, Robert Johnson, Tracy Chapman.
-Bob Dylan who is famous for playing a Martin 00-17 (similar to the Martin 00-15m) and a Martin D-28.
+The acoustic guitar is prominent in folk, country, and bluegrass music and also colours the tunes of rock, pop, and blues music.
+Many musicians like Joni Mitchell, Robert Johnson, and Tracy Chapman have played acoustic guitars.
+Bob Dylan is famous for playing a Martin 00-17 (similar to the Martin 00-15m) and a Martin D-28.

 Acoustic Body Shape and Sizes

-The acoustic guitar comes in a variety of different body shapes and sizes and what you choose depends on the acoustic sound you’re looking for and what is most comfortable for you.
+The acoustic guitar comes in various body shapes and sizes; what you choose depends on the acoustic sound you’re looking for and what is most comfortable.

-When choosing a body shape, you have the option between a symmetrical or cutaway guitar body.
-Symmetrical guitars have equal proportions on both the left and right side of the guitar.
-Cutaway guitars have a piece of the instrument cut off (hence the name) making it easier for the musician to play lower down the neck.
+When choosing a body shape, you can choose between a symmetrical or cutaway guitar body.
+Symmetrical guitars have equal proportions on both the left and right sides of the guitar.
+Cutaway guitars have a piece of the instrument cut off (hence the name), making it easier for the musician to play lower down the neck.

 The size of the guitar is an important consideration for every musician.

-Bigger body shapes like the Jumbo series give you a fuller sound and can be great for genres like country, pop or rock but can be difficult to play if you have shorter arms or a smaller stature.
+Bigger body shapes like the Jumbo series give you a fuller sound and can be great for genres like country, pop, or rock.
+However, they can be challenging to play if you have shorter arms or a smaller stature.

-Something a little bit smaller than the Jumbo is the classic Dreadnought guitar.
+Something smaller than the Jumbo is the classic Dreadnought guitar.
 A dreadnaught is the classic of all guitar sizes.
-Similar to the Jumbo, they are large and bulky but provide a rich full sound in the lower end of notes.
+Similar to the jumbo, they are large and bulky but provide a rich, full sound at the lower end of the notes.

-Smaller body shapes such as the mini series have a beautiful clarity in sound in the higher frequency range so they can be great if you’re looking to play more fingerstyle or folk.
-They also are a bit more comfortable to sit with, especially if you’ll be playing in an informal setting (like your couch.)
+Smaller body shapes, such as the mini series, have beautiful clarity in sound in the higher frequency range, so they can be great if you’re looking to play more fingerstyle or folk.
+They are also a bit more comfortable to sit with, especially if you play in an informal setting (like your couch).

 Acoustic Guitars are Great For Beginners